 Worried that you can't afford University of Wisconsin - Stevens Point?
 Don’t allow that to keep you from submitting an application since 51.0% of undergraduates get some form of financial aid.
 University of Wisconsin - Stevens Point's default rate of 3.9% is significantly below the average of 7.0%.
 Go on a virtual tour to explore more about UW - Stevens Point.

 Purdue University - Main Campus is among your best bets if you want to study Fisheries Sciences.
-The setting in a large urban center is tremendous for scholars trying to find adequate choices for social networking, excitement, and life.
+Looking for a big school?
+This institution has more than 20,000 students on campus.

 It's hard to beat SUNY Cobleskill if you want to study Fisheries Sciences.
 Cobleskill, New York delivers a charming small-town atmosphere for young people to learn in.